NolanJMcCafferty/Coop-Online/README.md

 			querries.php - file containing relevant queries to the database

 		View (Folder)

-			checkout.php - page that interfaces with db, stores information, and sends email orderform.php - page users input their orders, uses sessions view.php - main view others are loaded into
+			admin.php - page for admins to view and delete orders checkout.php - page that interfaces with db, stores information, and sends email orderform.php - page users input their orders, uses sessions view.php - main view others are loaded into